Turkish opposition promises more democracy if it wins elections - ExBulletin

 On foreign policy issues, the six parties pledged to work to complete the process of full European Union membership, improve strained relations with the United States on the basis of mutual trust and strive to return to the US-led F-35 fighter jet. program.
 Turkey was kicked out of the project following the Erdogan government’s purchase of Russian-made missile defense systems.

-Besides Kilicdaroglus CHP, the opposition alliance is made up of the nationalist Good Party of Meral Akseners; Temel Karamollaoglu conservative Felicity Party; Democratic Party Gultekin Uysals; The Democracy and Progress Party led by Ali Babacan; and Future Party chaired by Ahmet Davutoglu.
+Besides Kilicdaroglus CHP, the opposition alliance is made up of the nationalist Good Party of Meral Akseners; the conservative party Felicity of Temel Karamollaoglu; Democratic Party Gultekin Uysals; The Democracy and Progress Party led by Ali Babacan; and Future Party chaired by Ahmet Davutoglu.

 Davutoglu and Babacan were co-founders of Erdogan’s ruling party and held leadership positions before breaking away from the movement to criticize Erdogan’s policies.

-The pro-Kurdish People’s Democratic Party, which is the second largest opposition party, is excluded from the alliance.
-This party is threatened with closure following a severe government crackdown for its alleged links with banned Kurdish militant groups.
+The pro-Kurdish People’s Democratic Party, which is the second opposition party, is excluded from the alliance.
+This party is threatened with closure following a severe government crackdown for its alleged links to banned Kurdish militant groups.
+[AP]

 |